Destination 2013? China, Japan, BRICs and Med

 Long-standing BRIC bears have also yet to throw in the towel.

-The latter two also found favor in the Reuters poll, with strong returns forecast on the Mexican peso and Warsaw stocks.
+The latter two also found favour in the Reuters poll, with strong returns forecast on the Mexican peso and Warsaw stocks.

 TOKYO ALERT